cellwebb/leetcode-python/README.md

 # leetcode-solutions

-All solutions and approaches are my own.
+All solutions and solution explanations are my own.

 ## Counters
 - [0846 - Hand of Straights](0846_Hand_of_Straights.py)